Nick-Rivera/quartz/docs/tutorials/tutorial-lesson-01.md

 ## Lesson 1: Using Quartz

 Before you can use the scheduler, it needs to be instantiated (who'd have guessed?).
 To do this, you use a SchedulerFactory.
-Some users of Quartz may keep an instance of a factory in a JNDI store, others may find it just as easy (or easier) to instantiate and use a factory instance directly (such as in the example below).
+Some users of Quartz may keep an instance of a factory in a JNDI store.
+Others may find it just as easy (or easier) to instantiate and use a factory instance directly (such as in the example below).

 Once a scheduler is instantiated, it can be started, placed in stand-by mode, and shutdown.
 Note that once a scheduler is shutdown, it cannot be restarted without being re-instantiated.
 Triggers do not fire (jobs do not execute) until the scheduler has been started, nor while it is in the paused state.

-Here's a quick snippet of code, that instantiates and starts a scheduler, and schedules a job for execution:
+Here's a quick snippet of code that instantiates and starts a scheduler and schedules a job for execution:

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">
   SchedulerFactory schedFact = new org.quartz.impl.StdSchedulerFactory();